jaeseung16/VirtualTourist/README.md

 ## Description

-This app allows users specify locations around the world and create virtual photo albums for each location.
+This app allows users to specify locations around the world and to create virtual photo albums for each location.
 The locations and photo albums are stored.

 ### Map View